lily-liu/dell-verificare-mysql/README.md

 * Deployment instructions

-* This is Aji Pratama commit Haahaha
+* This is Aji Pratama commit ignoring database.yml